How one couple’s dream for an independent meat processing facility is strengthening the regional food system

 Damian Rivera and Rosemary Linares, co-owners of Damian’s Craft Meats in Ann Arbor, Michigan.Damian Rivera and Rosemary Linares, co-owners of Damian’s Craft Meats.
 Photo by Jessica Lofton-Williams.

-Over the past few decades, the meat industry has consolidated to the point where most packaged meat found at the grocery store comes from eight major meat processors who butcher and ship their product a considerable distance before it is available to consumers at the supermarket.
-While processing meat at only a few facilities has the benefit of increased efficiency, the tradeoff is that a catastrophe for even one facility — be it a fire or closure or product recall — has immediate repercussions throughout the industry.
-The closure of just one Smithfield Foods processing plant in April 2020 — in addition to putting 3,700 people out of work — wiped out 5% of the U.S. pork supply.
+“Our food system is incredibly fragile,” says Linares.
+She explains that over the past few decades, the meat industry has consolidated to the point where most packaged meat found at the grocery store comes from eight major meat processors who butcher and ship their product a considerable distance before it is available to consumers at the supermarket.
+While processing meat at only a few facilities has the benefit of increased efficiency, one of the tradeoffs has been a steep decline in animal and worker welfare in the industry.

 Damian Rivera feeding goats at a local farm.Damian Rivera.
 Photo by Jessica Lofton- Williams.